All Episodes

 If you want to be a part of the program, we got a lot of ground to cover today.

-By now, all of you have had an opportunity to see the scene in Times Square, New York City, which for the record is about a minute walk from where my offices were when I when I worked and lived in New York City, New York.
+By now, all of you have had an opportunity to see the scene in Times Square, New York City, which for the record is about a minute walk from where my offices were when I worked and lived in New York City, New York.

 But anyway, long story short, you've seen now this group of illegal immigrants, you know, beating the living hell out of New York City police officers.